The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 If you want the business to reimburse you, then develop a simple reimbursement form or template.
 (There’s free ones in Excel).
 This form should include fields for the date, description of the expense, amount, and the type of expense/purchase account to be recorded.
 This documentation will serve as a paper trail and help ensure everything is accounted for properly.

-In your accounting software, create a journal entry to record the business expense.
+In your Quickbooks (or whatever bookkeeping software you use), you'll want to create a journal entry to record the business expense.
 Here’s a basic example of how you might do this:

 • Debit the relevant expense/purchase account (e.g., Office Supplies, Travel Expenses).